voicebase/api-console/README.md

     $ grunt spec:integration
     $ grunt scenario

-The scenario tests use angular's [protractor](https://github.com/angular/protractor) framework, and run via selenium in firefox.
+The scenario tests use angular's [protractor](https://github.com/angular/protractor) framework and run via selenium in firefox.
 Selenium is automatically downloaded, but you'll need firefox to be installed.